 You may be able to get accreditation of prior experiential learning (APEL) if you have a degree in another health-related subject or other practice-based learning.
 Relevant subjects include life and medical sciences, social work and psychology.
 This may shorten courses to two to three years but you should check with the individual institution.

-From September 2020, all pre-registration nursing students can receive funding support of at least £5,000 per year.
-There is up to £3,000 further funding available for eligible students.
+All pre-registration nursing students can receive funding support of £5,000 per year.
+A parental support payment of £2,000 per year to help with childcare costs is also available.
 You don't have to pay it back and are still able to access funding for tuition and maintenance loans from the Student Loans Company.
 For more information, see Health Careers.

 Nursing degree apprenticeships have recently been developed and these offer a more flexible route to becoming a nurse.
 You'll work for an NHS employer as a nursing degree apprentice and will be released for part-time study at a university.
 Training will also take place in a range of practice settings.
 See the NHS nursing degree apprenticeship factsheet for more information.

 Degree apprenticeships typically take four years to complete and the cost will be covered by your employer.
 You may be able to do it in a shorter length of time if you have APEL.

 - respect, empathy and sensitivity when dealing with patients and their families